Frequently Asked Questions (FAQs)

 Who does the team play?

-Celebrating its 30th Anniversary during the 2016-17 season, Tribe Hockey is a Division III member of the American Collegiate Hockey Association (ACHA) and plays in the Atlantic Division of the Blue Ridge Hockey Conference (BRHC).
-Founded in 1987 and organized under the university’s Sport Club Program, the team competes with schools in the Mid-Atlantic region from Maryland to North Carolina and all across Virginia.
+Celebrating its 30th Anniversary during the 2016-17 season, Tribe Hockey is a Division III member of the American Collegiate Hockey Association (ACHA) and plays in the Virginia Division of the Atlantic Coast Collegiate Hockey League (ACCHL).
+Founded in 1987 and organized under the university’s Sport Club Program, the team competes with schools in the Mid-Atlantic region from Maryland to South Carolina and all across Virginia.

 What is the time commitment?